 speaker

-Ernie, yeah.
-Thanks for the question.
+Ernie, yeah, thanks for the question.
 Not necessarily upside.
 We considered certainly the recommendation when we thought about the guide.
-It certainly represents, again, opportunity from the standpoint of a plus one campaign for HEP-LISAFV.
-It's an open arm, if you will, as people into the pharmacy for other vaccines.
+You know, it certainly represents, again, opportunity from the standpoint of a plus-one campaign for hepatosam B. It's an open arm, if you will, as people into the pharmacy for other vaccines.
 That is the retail pharmacy strategy.
-All the retailers always want to find a way to have a plus one vaccine.
-So from that standpoint, there's opportunity, but we calculate that into kind of our thinking into the fourth quarter, as well as starting into the beginning of 2025.
+All the retailers always want to find a way to have a plus-one vaccine.
+So from that standpoint, there's opportunity, but we calculate that into kind of our thinking into the fourth quarter as well as starting into the beginning of 2025.
+Thank you.

 speaker

-Thank you.
 That's helpful.
-And then on the pipeline and the Tdap vaccine program, is there any learnings from those results that perhaps are any read through to the other vaccine programs or maybe even any potential vaccine indication that you were contemplating?
+And then on the pipeline and the Tdap vaccine program, is there any learnings from those results that you – that perhaps are, you know, any read-through to the other vaccine programs or maybe even any potential vaccine indication that you are contemplating?
 Any learnings from that?
 Any data that you can use going forward?

 speaker

-No. I mean, I think, well, there's no negative read through from one program to the other.
-I think the learning is every program, every antigen, every disease is different.
-And the product that you're building and how 1018 will support it is going to be different.
-So no, there's no consistent read through that we would look to get out of that information.
-I think the important thing that you can extrapolate is how we manage our clinical pipeline and our assessments and R&D to be hold ourselves accountable to try to find ways to have meaningful readouts that will allow us to make decisions and then make the decision around that information with a focus of building products that will actually be competitive.
-And so we can have a high confidence in the product's overall success.
-So I think that's probably the bigger learning from this, Ernie, but no, I wouldn't suggest there's any read through for 1018 here.
-This is just how 1018 performed with these specific antigens against the specific target.
+No. I mean, I think, well, there's no negative read-through from one program to the other.
+I think the learning is every program, every antigen, every disease is different in how and the product that you're building and how 1018 will support it is going to be different.
+So, no, there's no consistent read-through that we would look to get out of that information.
+I think the important thing that you can extrapolate is how we manage our clinical pipeline and our investments in R&D to hold ourselves accountable to try to find ways to have meaningful readouts that will allow us to make decisions and then make the decision around that information. with a focus of building products that will actually be competitive, and so we can have a high confidence in the product's overall success.
+So, I think that's probably the bigger learning from this, Ernie.
+But, no, I wouldn't suggest there's any regroup for 1018 here.
+This is just how 1018 performed with these specific answers against this specific target.

 speaker